All-American Boys Chorus

-The All-American Boys Chorus started as a small church choir in Orange County, California in 1970 and has grown into a 501(c)(3) non-profit, internationally-touring, non-denominational chorus that fosters creativity and leadership development in over one hundred boys each year.
+The All-American Boys Chorus started as a small church choir in Orange County, California in 1970.

 About

 Based in Santa Ana, California, the Chorus is under the artistic direction of Wesley Martin.
-The Chorus attracts youth from 26 cities throughout Southern California, from diverse cultural and religious backgrounds and economic status.
-Programs require a small tuition payment; however, no child is turned away based on need.
+The Chorus attracts youth from 26 cities throughout Southern California.
+Programs require a small tuition payment.

 The Chorus's program progresses through different stages of cognitive development, transforming an individual from a beginner vocalist to a seasoned performer while instilling leadership skills through peer-to-peer mentoring.
 All choristers participate in after-school and weekend music lessons with rehearsals at the Santa Ana campus, as well as performances, recordings, national and international concert tours, and an annual week-long summer camp.

 Most choristers remain in the program for approximately four years, with some students continuing by joining the graduate chorus or as part-time staff or interns.
 All Saturday four-hour rehearsals combine periods of time for breaks, recreation, games, music education, and vocal learning.